-You can obtain urgently needed services through any in-network providers such as urgent care clinics or telehealth services or by calling your PCP for advice.
+You can obtain urgently needed services through any in-network providers such as urgent care clinics, telehealth services or by calling your PCP for advice.
 You may also call Member Services (on the back cover of this booklet) for assistance in identifying a provider near you or go to www.communicare-advantage.com to obtain a current list of urgent care facilities near you.

+When you are outside the service area and cannot get care from a network provider, our plan will cover urgently needed services that you get from any provider.
 Our plan does not cover emergency services, urgently needed services, nor any other services for care received outside of the United States and its territories.